 I was born in England, I'm English.

-Now more known for his questionable takes on Talksport, Jamie O'Hara was once a highly rated young midfielder at Spurs and then Portsmouth.
+Now more known for his questionable takes on Talksport, Jamie O'Hara was once a highly rated young midfielder at Spurs and Portsmouth.

 He was capped by England up to U21 level, although Ireland did make a play to bring him on board.